-Direct discrimination is easily identifiable and involves obvious differential treatment between employees and job applicants on the basis of any ground.
+Direct discrimination is easily identifiable and involves obvious differential treatment between employees and job applicants based on any ground.
 For example, an employer follows a policy of remunerating women employees on a lower scale, without justification, than male employees for doing the same or similar work.

 Indirect discrimination, on the other hand, is not as easily recognisable.
 It is a subtle form of discrimination.
-For example, it may involve the application of policies and practices that are apparently neutral and do not explicitly distinguish between employees and job applicants, but in reality, have a disproportionate and negative effect on certain individuals or groups.
+For example, it may involve the application of policies and practices that are seen to be neutral and do not explicitly distinguish between employees and job applicants but, in reality, have a disproportionate and negative effect on certain individuals or groups.

-For example, where a job advertisement without justification requires that applicants must live in a particular area, knowing that the residents of that area are predominantly from a particular race group.
-The onus would be on the employer to prove, on a balance of probabilities that discrimination did not take place, or that the act or omission was rational.
+For example, a job advertisement without justification requires applicants to live in a particular area, knowing that the residents of that area are predominantly from a specific race group.
+The onus would be on the employer to prove, on a balance of probabilities, that discrimination did not occur as alleged, is rational and not unfair, or is otherwise justifiable.

-The Employment Equity Act (EEA) also emphasises that:
+The EEA also emphasises that: